chantzos/__/README.md

 expressionism in English is what it makes it perfect for computer language.

-The main program was a package manager to help me build the books, which it was implemented in sh first and later in vimL in 2006 when I've started to use seriously vim, which it was perfect because with vim I had a UI for free and the unparrarel modal interface.
+The main program was a package manager, which helped me to build the books.
+It was implemented in POSIX sh first and later (in 2006) in vimL when I've started to use vim.
+And it was perfect, because with vim I had a UI for free and with vimL, for first time I could work with rich datatypes, like dictionaries, which allow me to write in object oriented way and to get the benefits of such systems such simplicity, organization and extensebility.

-So I wrote all kind of personal scripts, including a web browser (which worked great for the specific pages I was visiting, I got just the text formated like a newspaper article).
+So I wrote in vimL all kind of personal scripts, including a web browser (which worked great for the specific pages I was visiting, I got just the text formated like a newspaper article, by using the powerfull vim patterns).
 But vimL is slow and the mix with normal commands produces (somehow) _ugly_ code.
+So I just moved naturally to S-Lang, which as plus I could initialize the slsmg routines withing S-Lang, so there was no need to even touch C.

 ... to be continued
 _______________________________________________________